ComNets-Bremen/OppNets-on-LoPy/README.md

-## Running the Implementation (on a LoPy Device)
+## Running (on a LoPy Device)

 The `Atom IDE`, one of the IDEs recommnded ([link](https://docs.pycom.io/pymakr/installation/atom/)) by the makers of the LoPy4 device was used to develop this implementation and to load it to the LoPy device.
-Simply open the `./node` folder as a project in the `Atom IDE` and follow the instructions given to upload the code into the LoPy4 device.
+Simply open the `./node` folder as a project in the `Atom IDE` and press the `Upload project to device` button to upload the code into the LoPy4 device.

+Do the same to run any of the tools in `./tools` folder.

 ## Current Implementation Status